desoukya/dot/README.md

 // yank across files
 "ay - yank and store in `a` register
 "ap - grab contents from `a` register and paste

-// find the opened file in nerd tree
-:NERDTreeFind

 Introduction
 Every time when I got a new computer or reinstalled the macOS, the first thing I would like to do is to set up my terminal and make it look cool.
 There are several tools I always like to gear up for the terminal including the following: